GPT1 – Improving Language Understanding by Generative Pre-Training

 device='cuda:0', grad_fn=<UnsafeViewBackward0>), hidden_states=None, attentions=None)

-You can see that we get loss=None.
+It can be seen that we get loss=None

 print(outputs.loss)